On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XXXI, Fascicle 23.
 Includes 20 poems, written in ink, ca. 1862.
 Houghton Library – (168a) My Faith is larger than the Hills, J766, Fr489.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Further Poems (1929), 58, with the alternatives not adopted.

 Dickinson copied this poem into Fascicle 23 in the 11th position sometime in late 1862.
 It is written in almost perfect common meter of 8686 syllables rhyming abcb.
-But as Shira Wolosky notes, the poem’s
+Shira Wolosky finds contrast here, noting the poem’s

 subject, diction, and metric is decisively hymnal, but [its] purport is a denial of doubt which argues its presence.